GSwaR/Pacman/README.md

-# Pacman game by Yaroslav aka SwAR
+# Pacman game by Yaroslav aka SwAR, and by Yana
 Simple google's pacman clone made for NUBIP